Yoshiaki Fukuda: Topaz

-In February, 1943, Fukuda was granted special permission to be with his wife, who was in critical condition due to a heart condition, and his seven children at the Topaz relocation camp.
+In February 1943, Fukuda was granted special permission to be with his wife, who was in critical condition due to a heart condition, and his seven children at the Topaz relocation camp.
 This was the first time he saw them since his initial arrest in 1941.
 He continued to make speeches and conduct religious services regularly.
-He publicly stated that he thought issei (first generation Japanese immigrants) should stay loyal to Japan, while nisei (first generation Japanese-Americans) should be loyal to the United States, since they were United States citizens.
-This was a highly controversial statement, and it led to his expulsion from Topaz by July.
+He publicly stated that he thought issei (first generation-Japanese immigrants) should stay loyal to Japan, while nisei (first-generation Japanese-Americans) should be loyal to the United States since they were United States citizens.
+This was a highly controversial statement, leading to his expulsion from Topaz by July.

 While at Topaz, Fukuda witnessed the stress on other families who were separated in different camps.
 Topaz was a relocation center run by the Department of the Interior in which Group B and C, or less "dangerous", Japanese-Americans were imprisoned.
 Many families had members in the Department of Justice Camps such as Lordsburg, and the separation caused psychological harm to a good deal involved.
 Fukuda sent letters to many Japanese families urging them to apply for reunification at the Crystal City Internment Camp in Texas, the only Department of Justice Camp that housed families.
 While many had a stigma against these different types of camps, Fukuda argued that Crystal City had superior housing and education, given that it was the government's largest and "premier" camp.

 Santa Fe

-After being expelled from Topaz Fukuda was transferred to another camp in Santa Fe, New Mexico on July 23, 1943.
+After being expelled from Topaz, Fukuda was transferred to another camp in Santa Fe, New Mexico, on July 23, 1943.
 As before, he was seen as a person of influence and made the leader of his barrack.
-The internees in camp created a governing body which aimed at standing up for internees and for family reunification, of which Fukuda was a member.
+The internees in the camp created a governing body whose aims were family reunification and standing up for internees, of which Fukuda was a member.
 He also helped internee workers get wages from the Santa Fe camp authorities, and he set up a camp newspaper.
 Said William Kelly, assistant commissioner of the INS, "he (Fukuda) has shown himself in a number of ways to be a troublemaker.
 He was, without doubt, one of the leaders, if not the leader, of the element at Santa Fe which recently delivered several threatening ultimatums."